 Mastic is a resin from the mastic tree (Pistacia lentiscus).
 They are also called Yemen gum, Arabic gum, or tears of Chios.

 Mastic is mainly used in producing chewing gum, as a food ingredient, and for dental purposes.
-But, traditionally used to heal some health conditions like gastrointestinal disorders.
+But, traditionally, it has been used to heal some health conditions, like gastrointestinal disorders.

 Mastic is a great source of phytosterols, phenolic compounds, and terpenes.
 They all contribute to its anti-inflammatory and antioxidant properties.